RomanPilyushin/Mind/toefl Speaking.md

 For instance,

 ####
+A university wants to require all students to have their own laptop computers Do you agree or disagree with this policy?
+Give specific reasons to support your opinion.

+####
 Imagine that you must decide between two homes to live in.
 One place is very large and is brand new; but it is very far from your place of work or university.
 The second place is very small and is very old, but you would be able to get to work or university in less than five minutes.
 Which place would you prefer to live in?
 Explain why.